Why Is the Love of Money “The Root of All Evil”? (1 Timothy 6:10)

-Have you ever heard the phrase, “money is the root of all evil”?
+Have you ever heard the phrase, “the love of money is the root of all evil”?
 Perhaps the way it was spoken and applied has led you to bear a weight of condemnation when you need, enjoy, use, and earn money?

 Whether or not this is the case, I want to show you what the Scripture here means in regard to money.

-The phrase “money is the root of all evil” is found in 1 Timothy 6:6-12.
+The phrase “the love of money is the root of all evil” is found in 1 Timothy 6:6-12.
 However, it’s not directly taken from the Scriptures.
 It’s actually a mis-quotation that drives a lot of people into unscriptural, scarcity-based thinking.
 Scripture says that the love of money is the root of all kinds of evil, and understanding the full meaning of these words impacts us in more ways than our finances.

 1 Timothy 6:6-12 actually says: